Iran : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

 You should be careful while on the road, as accidents while driving are known to happen frequently.
 The roads aren't all bad and they vary from being in an excellent condition to being in a very poor condition.
-However there are other factors that make driving in Iran dangerous, suh as poorly lit roads, reckless drivers that ignore traffic signs, etc. There is also a risk of being attacked by pirates operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman.
+However, there are other factors that make driving in Iran dangerous, such as poorly lit roads, reckless drivers that ignore traffic signs, etc. There is also a risk of being attacked by pirates operating in the Northern Arabian Sea, Gulf of Aden and Gulf of Oman.

 PICKPOCKETS RISK : HIGH

-Pickpockets are definitely an issue in this country and you should keep in mind that they operate mostly in the overcrowded bazars and public transports.
+Pickpockets are definitely an issue in this country and you should keep in mind that they operate mostly in the overcrowded bazaars and public transports.
 Remain vigilant at all times and leave your most valuable belongings in your accommodation.